Notification

 When you refresh your data in Looker Studio, data is also refreshed in Looker as if you had clicked Clear Cache and Refresh from the Looker Explore.

 The fields from your Looker data source are displayed in a different format from how they appear in Looker.
 The Explore field picker defaults to a more user-friendly format of the Explore and its views, dimensions, dimension groups, measures (known as metrics in Looker Studio), and joins.
-In Looker Studio, the fields appear in your report in the format Looker-view-name field-name, with all the Explore's dimensions listed followed by all the Explore's metrics.
+In Looker Studio, the fields appear in your report in the format Looker-view-name field-name.
+The Looker Studio field picker lists the Explore's dimensions followed by its metrics.

 For example, in Looker, an Explore called Flights has the views Carriers, Destination, Flights, and Origin.
-The Carriers view has the dimensions Carrier Name, Code, and Name, and no view labels have been specified:
+The Carriers view has the dimensions Carrier Name, Code, and Name.
+No view labels have been specified:

 Fields in a Looker Explore

-In the corresponding Looker Studio Looker data source called Flights - FAA, these dimensions appear as Carriers Carrier Name, Carriers Code, and Carriers Name:
+In the corresponding Looker data source called Flights - FAA, Looker Studio displays these dimensions as Carriers Carrier Name, Carriers Code, and Carriers Name:

 data panel showing Looker fields